Exploring Background Noise Levels

 Research has shown that anthropogenic (human-generated) noise can have detrimental effects on wildlife, and particularly on birds.
 If you’ve ever tried speaking to someone over the loud rush of cars on a busy street, or right as the subway barrels into your station, you know that the noise produces a masking effect that obscures whatever you were trying to say.
 The same phenomenon happens to birds when they try to communicate in areas with lots of noise; their calls and songs go unheard, disrupting the overall communication of the population.
 Certain areas of Freshkills may exhibit high background noise levels, which may explain why grassland birds avoid those areas.

 The closure of the Fresh Kills Landfill and the planting of native grasses atop the landfill cap has led to hundreds of acres of new grasslands.
-Ongoing yearly research is focused on studying the grasslands and informing how the landscape is managed.
+This offers the unusual chance to see a nascent…

 This project may also be expanded upon in the future.
 Sound recordings could be taken all over the park and used to create a noise level map of Freshkills.
 This would be helpful for researchers, as it could offer ideas about where to conduct studies or help to explain certain wildlife behaviors.
 In addition, it would be helpful for landscape developers and construction workers; knowledge of existing noise levels could help inform decisions about whether to implement solutions to help decrease noise pollution and where would be best to do so.
 An interactive online sound map could also be created, so that people could click on various points around a map of the park to experience the many different aspects of the Freshkills soundscape.

 Recording will begin in early August and continue for about one month.
 The results will then be analyzed in an acoustic analysis software to see how the noise levels differ in different areas.
 If it turns out that East Mound does show lower noise levels than other areas, we can hypothesize that this may be a reason why the grassland birds prefer it.